 How small we are to think a tree is just a tree.

-A tree has ideas, ideas on how it should grow, much in the same way a philosopher does as they both aspire to reach new heights by means of finding balance between their very nature and that of the world around them.
+A tree has ideas, ideas on how it should grow, much in the same way a philosopher does as they both aspire to reach new heights by means of finding a balance between their very nature and that of the world around them.

 They understand how to grow, but as they do the elements and organisms around them will influence how this growth is to be accomplished.

 To better the odds of survival, a tree is ever laying down new roots to further strengthen itself where it stands, having resolved to make the best of where it is by seeking out new sources of nutrients and suffering more damage and some success as it does so.
-Making the most of what it has, a tree can choose to have a branch that has grown too close to the ground turn to a root: It digs in, and then becomes a root that will now feed on soil instead of Sun.
+Making the most of what it has, a tree can choose to have a branch that has grown too close to the ground turn into a root: It digs in and then becomes a root that will now feed on soil instead of the Sun.